pierrekurkdjian/ocs_open62541_ext/README.md

 ## Current Version

-New updates are commited on github.com/open62541 every week
+Cloned on April 2019.
+New updates every week on github.com/open62541